Jay DeFeo: Artistic style and later career

-During the 1980s DeFeo returned to oil paint, after working primarily in acrylic for a decade.
+In the 1980s, DeFeo returned to oil paint, after working primarily in acrylic for a decade.
 In the summer of 1984, she traveled to Japan with her friend and fellow Mills College professor Mary-Ann Milford.
 This trip, along with an exhibit of Japanese helmets, inspired her 1987 Samurai drawing series.
 In the summer of 1987, DeFeo traveled to Africa, inspiring her to produce a series of abstract drawings called Reflections of Africa, using a generic tissue box as her concrete starting-off point.
 In Africa, DeFeo climbed to the summit of Mount Kenya (more than 17,000 feet), realizing a long-held dream of climbing a major mountain.

 For years DeFeo taught art part-time at various Bay Area institutions, including the San Francisco Art Institute (1964–1971), the San Francisco Museum of Art (1972–1977), Sonoma State University (1976–1979), the California College of Arts and Crafts (1978–1981), and UC Berkeley (1980).
 She received her first full-time position at Mills College (1980–1989), where she eventually became the Lucie Stern Trustee Professor of Art.